-- 1. When employees are removed from a classification for the purpose of reducing the work force of that classification, the employee with the least seniority in the affected classification and bargaining unit shall be removed first. - 2.
+- 1. When employees are removed from a classification for the purpose of reducing the work force of that classification, the employee with the least seniority in the affected classification and bargaining unit shall be removed first.
+For the purpose of this Article persons of different rank shall be considered to be in separate classifications. - 2.
 A removed employee shall be transferred, conditioned upon being qualified to perform the work available in the following order or priority: - a.
-To a vacancy, if any, in another classification in the same pay grade within the same bargaining unit;

-- b.
-To replace an employee with less seniority, if any, in another classification in the same pay grade within the same bargaining unit: - c.
+To a vacancy, if any, in another classification in the same pay grade within the same bargaining unit; - b.
+To replace an employee with less seniority, if any, in another classification in the same pay grade within the same bargaining unit; - c.
 To a vacancy, if any, in a classification assigned to the next lower pay grade with the same bargaining unit; - d.
 To replace an employee with less seniority, if any, in a classification assigned to the next lower pay grade within the same bargaining unit. - 3.
 A removed employee not transferred as provided in 2 above shall have the procedure set forth in 2c above applied to classifications assigned to each succeeding next lower pay grade until he/she is transferred or laid off. - 4.
 The procedure set forth in 2 and 3 above shall be applied for an employee who is replaced as a result of the application of the above procedure until he/she is transferred or laid off. - 5.
-In applying the procedures set forth 2, 3, and 4 above, a removed or replaced full-time employee shall be transferred to another full-time position. - 6.
-In applying the above procedures, full-time probationary employees shall be removed from the affected classification or replaced, as the case may be, prior to removing or replacing full-time, non-probationary employees. - 7.
-Temporary employees shall be laid off prior to the layoff of any full-time employees.
+In applying the procedures set forth 2, 3, and 4 above, a removed or replaced full-time employee shall be transferred to another full-time position.
+A removed or replaced part-time employee shall be transferred to either a full-time or part-time position. - 6.
+In applying the above procedures, full-time probationary employees shall be removed from the affected classification or replaced, as the case may be, prior to removing or replacing full-time, non-probationary employees, and part-time probationary employees shall be removed or replaced prior to removing or replacing part-time, non-probationary employees. - 7.
+Temporary employees shall be laid off prior to the layoff of any full-time or parttime employees